rja87sd/express-assignment-1/README.md

 Submit the URL of your GitHub repository.
 Make sure it includes all necessary files to run the server, the updated README.md, and is set to public. https://github.com/rja87sd/express-assignment-1

+# Credits
+Credit to ChatGPT for assistance and code comments.